 Make a grocery list that includes healthier substitutes for your favorite junk foods

 Not everyone can afford to buy organic, but healthy substitutes are a way to reduce the amount of processed food you’re eating.
 If you want to eat healthier, creating a grocery list that incorporates healthier versions of your favorite junk foods is a great way to make sure you are getting the nutrients you need.

-Instead of ordering pizza with extra toppings, make a grilled chicken sandwich with lettuce and tomatoes instead.
+Instead of ordering a pizza with extra toppings, make a grilled chicken sandwich with lettuce and tomatoes instead.
 Instead of having cheeseburgers for dinner, make wholegrain or gluten-free spaghetti with ground turkey and tomato sauce.
-When making your own versions of unhealthy foods, replace saturated fat with unsaturated fat, sugar with whole grains and sodium with potassium-rich fruits and vegetables.
+When making your own versions of unhealthy foods, replace saturated fat with unsaturated fat, sugar with whole grains, and sodium with potassium-rich fruits and vegetables.

 Learn how to read nutrition labels

 Nutrition labels on food packaging are a great way to learn a lot about what you’re eating.
 They can help you identify different ingredients and the amounts of nutrients that you need to eat regularly to maintain good health.
 But many people don’t read them, and some may even believe they’re not allowed to.